jmcancode/jmcancode/README.md

 ### Hey there, I'm JM 👋

-- 🔭 Currently Senior Full-Stack Software Developer in San Antonio, Texas @ B-Boy Creative
+- 🔭 Currently Senior Full-Stack Software Developer in San Antonio, Texas @ B-Boy Creative & Sonnys Enterprises, LLC
+- NOT A SPACE FOR CODE REVIEW - THIS PROFILE IS NOT MAINTAINED.

 ### Programming Profile